 Brain Damage and Other Health Risks

 Along with the damage to the pleasure centers of the brain, there is high risk for neurotoxic effects of methamphetamine use/abuse.
 This is caused by the increased levels of dopamine released into the brain.
 This may result in a higher risk of Parkinson’s disease.
 The increased dopamine uptake is also believed to be a causal factor in loss of memory, decrease in attention span, and problematic decision making, called executive function.
 Methamphetamine use also does damage to the digestive system.
 As the intake of food lessens, substantial reduction of weight and nutrients occurs, as a rule.
 Lack of nutrients has widespread repercussions on their bodies, reducing bone density and increasing risk for osteoporosis.
 Facial features impacted by long-term use of methamphetamine are sinking of the lower jaw, caused by jaw-clenching.
 Tooth decay and loss, as well as jaw deformation are other side effects.
 Users will develop skin lesions on their face and other body parts from scratching and “picking” at the “crawling” flesh experienced by methamphetamine use/abuse.
 Most of these are irreversible damages, along with scarring of face and loss of skin elasticity and muscle tone throughout the body.
-To visualize what these changes mean, look at these crystal meth before and after pics.

 Other risks methamphetamine users run are the transmission of HIV and hepatitis B and C from injecting the drug.
 Many use dirty or shared needles, increasing these risks.
 Also possible with injection are the dangers of pulmonary embolism and skin rashes known as “speed bumps” at the injection site.
 Injection is the most frequent method for overdose of methamphetamine.